SortableJS/Vue.Draggable/README.md

 Type: `String`<br>
 Default: `'div'`

-HTML node type of the element that draggable component create as outer element for the included slot.
+HTML node type of the element that draggable component create as outer element for the included slot.<br>
+It is also possible to pass the name of vue component as element.
+In this case, draggable attribute will be passed to the create component.<br>
+See also [componentData](#componentData) if you need to set props or event to the created component.

 #### clone
 Type: `Function`<br>